top of page

 Your Writing Routine

 Following on from setting up a writing schedule, you may like to have a consistent routine.
-Maybe you will write every day Monday to Friday for four hours, or you're a morning writer, or write in the evening.
-Some authors write as early as 4am when their house is quiet.
-This isn't for me, the earliest I will write is 9am after I have done some admin.
+Maybe you will write every day from Monday to Friday for four hours, or you're a morning writer, or you write in the evening.
+Some authors write as early as 4 AM when their house is quiet.
+This isn't for me; the earliest I will write is 9 AM after I have done some admin.
 For first-time writers, you may want to start with a routine to help you stay motivated.
-There is no hard and fast rule, every writer is different.
+There is no hard and fast rule; every writer is different.

-• Use writing prompts or exercises: I have used these in the past, especially as a new author, but I don't need them as much now.
+• Use Writing Prompts or Exercises: I have used these in the past, especially as a new author, but I don't need them as much now.
 Ten years into my writing journey, I have enough ideas and am confident as a writer.
-I am doing a writing course with Writing NSW this year, this is my gift to myself to brush up my writing skills.
+I am doing a writing course with Writing NSW this year; this is my gift to myself to brush up on my writing skills.
 I'm sure there will be many writing exercises in this one-year course.

 Ready?
 Time to Start Your First Draft

-• Ignore self-doubt: There will be times when you don't like what is happening to the story and this is ok.
+• Ignore Self-Doubt: There will be times when you don't like what is happening to the story, and this is okay.
 Delete anything that's not working, or copy it to another document to reassess when you finish writing for the day.
 I have found I will use some of what I have discarded in a different spot or maybe expand on it.
 Keeping all your writing edits gives you more scope if needed.

 Crafting Compelling Characters and Settings

 • Choose a Setting: The setting you choose for your story is an important part of your story too.
-Make your reader be a part of the world you create by using sensory terms and explain what the surrounds look like.
+Make your reader a part of the world you create by using sensory terms and explaining what the surroundings look like.
 Fit this setting in with your plot and characters.
 An example of this is:

 The audiobook cover of Fame & Other Disasters by Maria P Frino.
 A contemporary novel.
 Background is mottled black and grey with the Hollywood Star in front, which has cracks through it.
-Text colour is red and star is brown, gold and cream
+Text colour is red, and the star is brown, gold, and cream.

 The characters in my contemporary novel, Fame & Other Disasters, were brought to life in the audiobook version.
 It was such a thrill to hear my characters' voices.

-These tips will help you start writing your first novel, or poem, or short story.
+These tips will help you start writing your first novel, poem, or short story.
 You choose what you want to start with.
-I started with two short stories, one historical, the other a science fantasy, I found it easier to start small.
-Use these tips to help you by breaking your writing into achievable steps and most of all, enjoy the process.
+I started with two short stories—one historical, the other a science fantasy.
+I found it easier to start small.
+Use these tips to help you by breaking your writing into achievable steps, and most of all, enjoy the process.

-Continue improving your skills and learn more about writing novels by exploring resources and courses that offer advice and how to navigate the publishing industry.
-Remember, no one is a best selling author on their first try (well, not many) so find your passion and start writing, you never know where this passion will take you.
+Continue improving your skills and learn more about writing novels by exploring resources and courses that offer advice on how to navigate the publishing industry.
+Remember, no one is a bestselling author on their first try (well, not many), so find your passion and start writing.
+You never know where this passion will take you.

 Maria P Frino